mpv-player/mpv/DOCS/man/options.rst

 ``--demuxer-max-back-bytes=<bytesize>``
     This controls how much past data the demuxer is allowed to preserve.
-This is useful only if the ``--demuxer-seekable-cache`` option is enabled.
+This is useful only if the cache is enabled.

     Unlike the forward cache, there is no control how many seconds are actually cached - it will simply use as much memory this option allows.
 Setting this option to 0 will strictly disable any back buffer, but this will lead to